natelewis/pi-led-matrix/effects/README.md

 # Raspberry Pi LED Matrix Effects

 List of current contributed effects that can be run.
-They can be loaded be ran individually with the `run.sh` script:
+They can be loaded and ran individually with the `run.sh` script:

 ```bash
 ./run.sh effect_name